 Honda -- as well as Toyota, which has forecast a 35 percent drop in profit in 2011 -- have had to slow the production of key models because some of suppliers have been unable to provide critical components since the quake and tsunami, which touched off the world's worst nuclear disaster since Chernobyl.
 Production fell by half in April, although both companies expect to recover more quickly than some investors initially feared.

-Analysts have forecast that U.S. automakers, including General Motors Co
+Analysts have forecast that U.S. automakers, including General Motors Co <GM.N>, could gain market share this year as a result of the troubles of their Japanese rivals.

 (Reporting by Deepa Seetharaman; additional reporting by Scott Malone; editing by Andre Grenon)